Ashkan-Yaldaie/thesis/documents/Thesis.md

 The last subchapter of the implementation part is dedicated to the creation of a GUI in order to control the home automation and the security system through a web page.
 It is also possible to establish a connection to the RasPi via SSH remotely but once the SSH connection is compromised the hackers can have an extensive control over the system.
 A compromised web page, on the other hand, gives limited control to the system.

 Since the objective of this paper is to find out the possibilities to create a programmable home automation and security system by using the RasPi, this subchapter does not offer any tutorial or complete instruction to create a GUI.
-However, the paper offers the description of how to build a GUI for the smart home system.
+However, the paper offers the description of the methods used to build a GUI for the smart home system.
 HTML, CSS, PHP and JavaScript are used to create the GUI.
 The first step is to install the necessary packages as shown below:

 `sudo apt-get update`
 `sudo apt-get install apache2 -y`